saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 Variational Autoencoders minimize the Evidence Lower Bound (ELBO), which is a reconstruction term (NLL under Gaussian or Bernoulli assumptions) plus a KL divergence regularizer.
 The reconstruction term is NLL.
 MLE in disguise.

-Even things that do not look like NLL at first — hinge loss, focal loss, contrastive loss — can often be interpreted as NLL under modified or reweighted likelihood models.
+Even things that do not look like NLL at first, hinge loss, focal loss, contrastive loss, can often be interpreted as NLL under modified or reweighted likelihood models.

 *The entire modern AI training stack is, at its core, a coin-flip problem scaled to petabytes.*